UltiRequiem/vim-galore-es/README.md

 ### Nested autocmds

-By default, autocmds do not nest!
+por defecto, autocmds do not nest!
 If an autocmd executes a command, which in turn would usually trigger another event, it won't happen.

 Let's say every time you start Vim, you want to automatically open your vimrc: